Percona-Lab/mongoDB-workload-generator/docker.md

 ### Create `plgm-job.yaml`

 We have provided a comprehensive sample manifest.
-It uses a Seed List for the URI (listing all three pods) to ensure high availability and utilizes the `PERCONALOAD_REPLICA_SET` variable among others to configure our options.
+It uses a Seed List for the URI (listing all three pods) to ensure high availability and utilizes the `PLGM_REPLICA_SET` variable among others to configure our options.
 This file is provided as an example; please edit [plgm-job.yaml](./plgm-job.yaml) to suit your specific requirements.

 ### Execute the Benchmark